bricoletc/delfies/paper/paper.md

 classifying the genome into 'retained' and 'eliminated' compartments (details in the software repository).

-`delfies` additionally extracts and outputs the sequences around the breakpoints in a Fasta-formatted file, which MILTEL does not.
+In addition to breakpoint locations, `delfies` extracts and outputs the sequences around the breakpoints in a Fasta-formatted file.
 This enables searching for motifs specifying breakpoints, e.g. using MEME [@Bailey2015].

 MILTEL was designed to detect telomere addition in the reads only. `delfies`